julianwagle/octopod-spork/README.rst

 Octopod Spork is a spin off of Cookiecutter Django.
 It is customized for my workflow and includes features such as gis tools, web scraping tools, data science tools, celery voulumes, and a bare bones react app on port 3000.
 Enjoy!

+I havent tested without docker or drf.
+However, if you use docker and drf this will fire up and run like a champ with nothing more than a simple docker-compose -f local.yml up